 Open Positions

 We are always looking for talented and highly motivated students interested in the research focus of the Thevamaran Lab.
 If you are interested in joining our laboratory, please send a brief email explaining your research experience and interests along with your CV to Professor Thevamaran.
-To join Thevamaran Laboratory, students may apply to the PhD programs in any of the three departments: Engineering Physics, Mechanical Engineering, and Materials Science and Engineering.
+To join Thevamaran Laboratory, students may apply to the PhD programs in any of the two departments: Mechanical Engineering and Materials Science and Engineering.

 No posts currently available to show